Alessiobrini/Deep-Reinforcement-Trading-with-Predictable-Returns/README.md

 The results proposed in our paper mostly do the last option.
 Thanks to the parameters passed through  the config files, the experiments are generally stored in a path like `outputDir\outputClass\outputModel\length\single_experiment_name`.

 Understanding this folder tree structure is very important when you want to use the attached code and go through the results of such extensive simulations.
 In general, each `single_experiment_name` has a certain number of associated checkpoints stored inside that folder.
-The `*MultiTestOOS*.py` scripts are able to take every checkpoints and perform many different tests out-of-sample for each, in order to do the above mentioned robustness check.
-Please note that those scripts need to know the name "outputModel" and the "length" of the folder where checkpoints are stored.
-More details are provided in `paramMultiTestOOS.yaml`.

 The script for plotting figures is not general enough to produce whatever the user wants, but it is specifically customized to produce multiple subplots to be attached to the paper and the supplementary material.
 However it is simple enough, so that it can be modified with a low effort, if one wants to do a different amount of subplots.